awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPNTunnels.md

 Default: A size /30 IPv4 CIDR block from the `169.254.0.0/16` range\.

 **Inside tunnel IPv6 CIDR**
-\(IPv6 VPN connections only\) The range of inside IPv6 addresses for the VPN tunnel\.
+\(IPv6 VPN connections only\) The range of inside \(internal\) IPv6 addresses for the VPN tunnel\.
 You can specify a size /126 CIDR block from the local `fd00::/8` range\.
 The CIDR block must be unique across all Site\-to\-Site VPN connections that use the same transit gateway\.
 Default: A size /126 IPv6 CIDR block from the local `fd00::/8` range\.

 **Phase 1 Diffie\-Hellman \(DH\) group numbers**